dwilhelm89/SpeechMap/README.md

 This is a prototypical demo showing how to control a map using natural speech interaction.
 Check out the [Demo](http://speechmap.herokuapp.com/)!

+UPDATE: Based on a set of API changes, the demo doesn't work anymore!

 Possible Interactions so far: